day8/re-frame/docs/Interceptors.md

 ### Handlers Are Interceptors Too

-You might see that registration above as associating `:some-id` with two things: (1) a chain of interceptors and (2) a handler.
+You might see that registration above as associating `:some-id` with two things: (1) a chain of 2 interceptors `[in1 in2]` and (2) a handler.

 Except, the handler is turned into an interceptor too.
 (We'll see how shortly)

-So `:some-id` is only associated with one thing: a 3-chain of interceptors, with the handler wrapped in an interceptor and put on the end of the other two.
+So `:some-id` is only associated with one thing: a 3-chain of interceptors, with the handler wrapped in an interceptor, called say `h`, and put on the end of the other two: `[in1 in2 h]`.

-Except, the registration function itself, `reg-event-db`, actually takes this 3-chain and inserts its own interceptors
-(which do useful things) at the front (more on this soon too), so ACTUALLY, there's about 5 interceptors in the chain.
+Except, the registration function itself, `reg-event-db`, actually takes this 3-chain and inserts its own standard interceptors, called say `std1` and `std2` (which do useful things, more soon) at the front, so ACTUALLY, there's about 5 interceptors in the chain: `[std1 std2 in1 in2 h]`

 So, ultimately, that event registration associates the event id `:some-id` with __just__ a chain of interceptors.
 Nothing more.

 Later, when a `(dispatch [:some-id ...])` happens, that 5-chain of interceptors will be "executed".
-And that's how events get handled.
+And that's how an event gets handled.

 ## Executing A Chain